evaportelance/multilingual-aoa-prediction/README.md

 This repository contains all the data, code, and analyses presented in Chapter 2 of my dissertation.
 This project extends on an earlier paper of mine, *Predicting Age of Acquisition in Early Word Learning Using Recurrent Neural Networks* by Portelance, Degen, and Frank, CogSci (2020), by applying previous analyses as well as new ones to a set of cross-linguistic child-directed utterance corpora.
 Its main purpose is to determine (1) whether word surprisal is a good predictor of when words are acquired by children? and (2) whether words which are difficult for language models to learn are also acquired later by children?

-Please cite my dissertation if you choose to use any of the data, code, or results from this repository:
+Please cite the following manuscript and/or my dissertation if you choose to use any of the data, code, or results from this repository:

+@manuscript{portelance2021dissertation,
+  author  = {Portelance, Eva and Duan, Yuguang and Frank, Michael C. and Lupyan, Gary}, title   = {Predicting age of acquisition for children’s early vocabulary in five languages using language model surprisal}, year    = {2023}
+}

 @phdthesis{portelance2021dissertation,
   author  = {Portelance, Eva},